actor-framework/actor-framework/manual/MessagePassing.rst

 results.
 The function ``fan_out_request`` combined with the merge policy ``select_all`` streamlines this exact use case.

-In the following snippet, we have a matrix actor (``self``) that stores worker actors for each cell (each simply storing an integer).
+In the following snippet, we have a matrix actor ``self`` that stores worker actors for each cell (each simply storing an integer).
 For computing the average over a row, we use ``fan_out_request``.
 The result handler passed to ``then`` now gets called only once with a ``vector`` holding all collected results.
 Using a response promise promise_ further allows us to delay responding to the client until we have collected all worker results.

 .. literalinclude:: /examples/message_passing/fan_out_request.cpp
    :language: C++
-   :lines: 86-98
+   :start-after: --(rst-fan-out-begin)--
+   :end-before: --(rst-fan-out-end)--

 The policy ``select_any`` models a second common use case: sending a request to multiple receivers but only caring for the first arriving response.